wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 When you have completed the WSGI configuration, click the *Save* button at the top-right of the webpage.
 Navigate back to the *Web* tab within the PythonAnywhere dashboard, and click the *Reload* button at the top of the page.
-When the application is reloaded, visiting `http://<username>.pythonanywhere.com` should present you with your Django application, all ready to go!
+When the application is reloaded, visit `http://<username>.pythonanywhere.com`.
+Hopefully, it all went well, you should see your application up and running.
+If not, check through your scripts and paths carefully.
+Double check your paths by actually visiting the directories, and use `pwd` to confirm the path.

 I> ###Bad Gateway
 I>
 I> During testing, we noted that you can sometimes receive